renanklehm/true-sight/README.md

 forecast_horizon = 12
 df = generate_syntetic_data(num_time_steps, seasonal_lenght, 100)
 ```
 Create and run the preprocessor class.
-This class takes a dataframe with the columns the following columns as parameter:
+This class takes a dataframe with the following columns as a parameter:

  - unique_id: A string that uniquely identifies each time series in the dataframe
  - ds: A datetime column with the date of each time step.
 The dates must be in the correct frequency for the date_freq parameter
  - y: The values of the time series

-You can include as many statistical models as needed in the model's parameter as long as it follows the statsforecast-like syntax.
-However, more models would result in a longer processing time.
-It is essential to set a fallback_model in case any of the informed models fail to fit.
+You can include as many statistical models as you need in the `models` parameter.
+Just make sure they follow the syntax similar to `statsforecast`.
+However, keep in mind that more models mean longer processing time.
+It's important to set a fallback model in case any of the informed models fail to fit.

 ``` python
 from statsforecast.models import SeasonalNaive, AutoETS